the-khiem7/AWS.FirstCloudJourney/content/5-Workshop/5.2-Architecture-Walkthrough/_index.md

 The diagram illustrates a single VPC with two subnets:

-- **Public Subnet – OLTP (10.0.1.0/24)**, highlighted in yellow, hosting the EC2 PostgreSQL OLTP instance and connected to the Internet Gateway.
+- **Public Subnet – OLTP (10.0.0.0/20)**, highlighted in yellow, hosting the EC2 PostgreSQL OLTP instance and connected to the Internet Gateway.
-- **Private Subnet – Analytics (10.0.2.0/24)**, in green, hosting the EC2 PostgreSQL Data Warehouse, the R Shiny Server, the VPC-enabled ETL Lambda function, and the S3 Gateway VPC Endpoint (all with no public IP).
+- **Private Subnet – Analytics & ETL (10.0.128.0/20)**, in green, hosting the EC2 PostgreSQL Data Warehouse, the R Shiny Server, the VPC-enabled ETL Lambda function, and the S3 Gateway VPC Endpoint (all with no public IP).

 The public subnet route table includes a default route: